yclas/guides/docs/api-documentation.md

 Here's how you can obtain the API Key:

-1. Login at your classifieds site
+1. Login at your classifieds site.
-2. Go to Settings->General
+2. Go to Settings->General.
-3. Check for Key API
+3. Check for Key API.

 That's your `api_key` for your site to use in further requests.
 E.G: